MinecraftForge/Documentation/docs/blocks/blocks.md

 Coloring a Block
 ----------------

-For some blocks, Minecraft paints one texture with different color.
+For some blocks, Minecraft paints one texture with different colors.
 Color of grass, vines, waterlilys and what not changes depending on the biome it's placed in.

 ### Block Color Handlers